-What if you lose a driving license that you worked so hard to get?
+What if you lose that driving licence that you worked so hard to get?
 You can get it replaced fairly easily by applying through the Traffic Police’s e-service.

 Apply online using your Singpass.
-It costs $25 and you can pay using ibanking or credit card.
+It costs $25 and you can pay using eNETS or credit card.
 The existing photograph in the system will be used, so it’s quite fuss-free.

 You can also go down to Traffic Police headquarters to apply using the self-service terminals.

-Travelling overseas where you will rent a car?
+Travelling overseas and planning to rent a car?

-Actually, in most countries, you probably would not need an international driving license, but if you just want to err on the safe side, you can apply for an international driving permit.
+Actually, in most countries, you probably will not need an international driving licence, but if you just want to err on the side of caution, you can apply for an international driving permit.

 For that, you don’t have to go to any of the driving centres.